jitendrabhamare/rcm-healthcare-project/README.md

 This repository contains an end-to-end data pipeline for processing Revenue Cycle Management (RCM) data from two fictional hospitals, transforming raw hospital records into actionable financial insights.
 Built using Microsoft Azure tools—Data Factory, Databricks, ADLS Gen2, SQL Database, Key Vault, and Unity Catalog—this project follows a **Medallion architecture** (Bronze → Silver → Gold) to automate data ingestion, cleaning, historization, and reporting.

-Whether you’re a Data Engineer exploring Azure pipelines or a Healthcare Analyst working with RCM data, this project serves as a practical blueprint to learn from or adapt.
+Whether you are a Backend Software Engineer, a Data Engineer exploring Azure-based data pipelines, or a Healthcare Analyst working with RCM data, this project offers a comprehensive framework that can be leveraged for learning and adaptation.

 ## Table of Contents